How to Cater Your Own Wedding

 |10:00||End of event|

 Thousands of people each year get sick from improper food handling.
 Make sure your wedding reception doesn’t aid in that statistic.
-Remind your help of safe food handling techniques, and ensure that a food thermometer (or two) is present on your big day to make sure food is kept at the proper temperatures.
-Gloves are key to have on hand for food handlers, as are proper sanitizing chemicals for use throughout the food preparation process.
-This is not the time to forget food safety, so have a plan in advance for how food will be handled, and make sure everyone handling the food is in the know too.
+Remind your help of safe food handling techniques, and ensure that a food thermometer (or two) is present on your big day, so food is kept at the proper temperatures.
+Gloves are key to safe food handling, as are proper sanitizing chemicals for use throughout the preparation and cleanup processes.
+This is not the time to forget food safety, so create a strategy in advance for how food will be handled and make sure everyone handling the food is in the know, too.